Personal Injury

 5 – Internal Injury Treatment

 Internal injuries, including damage to organs like the liver, spleen, or lungs, can be life-threatening if not treated immediately.
-In emergency situations, surgery is often required to stop internal bleeding and repair damaged organs.
+In emergency situations, surgery is often required to stop internal bleeding and repair any damaged organs.
 Depending on the severity of the injury, patients may require blood transfusions, ventilators, or other life-support measures during the recovery process.

 6 – Soft Tissue Injury Treatment